mlwong/HAMeRS/README.md

 src/exec/main <input filename> <restart dir> <restore number>
 ```

-To run the code in parallel, you need OpenMPI/MPI.
+To run the code in parallel, you need MPI.
 You can try mpirun:

 ```
 mpirun -np <number of processors> src/exec/main <input filename>